 |Blunt or sharp, penetrating injury||Lung surgery, CVC insertion, thoracentesis, etc.||NO medical history of any lung condition; in most cases, due to ruptured emphysema||Caused by a pre-existing lung condition: COPD, cystic fibrosis, Pneumocystis jirovecii pneumonia, etc.|

 A traumatic pneumothorax is the result of an accident (e.g., penetrating thoracic trauma, complicated rib fractures, etc.) or iatrogenic (e.g., after placing a central venous catheter, thoracentesis, or surgery to the lungs).

-There is no known pre-existing condition of the respiratory organs, but smoking and a α1-antitrypsin deficiency are among the risk factors.
-It is assumed that in most cases, the rupture of a sub-pleural emphysema provokes a trauma of the parietal pleura and therefore releases air into the pleural space.
-Such emphysema usually rupture in the apical area of the lungs.
+There is no known pre-existing condition of the respiratory organs, but smoking and an α1-antitrypsin deficiency are among the risk factors.
+It is assumed that in most cases, the rupture of sub-pleural emphysema provokes a trauma of the parietal pleura and therefore releases air into the pleural space.
+Such emphysema usually ruptures in the apical area of the lungs.

 Clinical Signs and Symptoms of Pneumothorax

 Small pneumothoraces can be symptom-free and remain undetected.